-- This topic is an important and emerging policy priority, with children's online protection, digital empowerment, and digital participation partially covered in national/regional laws, regulations and policies. - There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation). - The BIK / BIK+ strategy is not explicitly referred to in national policies but has informed policy development on children and the digital environment.
+This topic is an important and emerging policy priority, with children's online protection, digital empowerment, and digital participation partially covered in national/regional laws, regulations and policies.

-• Children's rights in the digital environment are not explicitly recognised in national policy documents but receive implicit support in policies dealing with children's digital activity.
+- There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation). - The BIK+ strategy is an important influence on policy development on children and the digital environment which informs and guides national policies even if they do not directly refer to BIK+. - Children's rights in relation to the digital environment are an important an emerging policy priority with specific policies in development on this topic.

-High Medium Low Other
+High Medium Low Not present

 Coverage of BIK+ issues in national policies X

 Integration of policy provision X

 Influence of the BIK+ strategy X

-Recognition of children's rights X
+Recognition of children's rights Х